sdoxsee/sdoxsee.github.io/blog/_posts/2020-01-06-stop-overloading-jwts-with-permission-claims.md

 # Consequenses of identity and permission conflation in JWTs

-When we go beyond identity in our access tokens, we're making them into something for which they aren't intended and reap the consequences of doing so.
-Even if you "namespace" your roles and permissions to specific applications in your JWT payload, there are still problems.
-Some of these include:
+When we go beyond identity in our access tokens, we're making them into something for which they were not intended and reap the consequences of doing so.
+Some problems of adding permission claims include:
 * loss of on-demand access control and permission changes until access token expires
 * large JWT payloads
 * customizations to or reliance on Identity Providers that lock you in to their products
-* loss of single responsibility
+* loss of single responsibility (i.e. Identity Provider also dealing with application permissions)
 * wrangling of resource server frameworks and libraries to parse and handle custom JWT claims.

+Even if you "namespace" your roles and permissions to specific applications in your JWT payload, there are still problems.
 Here's a sample fragment from a decoded JWT with "identity roles" under `roles` and namespaced "application roles" under `resource_access` for the different application audiences of the token `account`, `client-a`, `resource-b`:

 {% highlight json %}